natosys/Battlefield-Casualty-Handling/docs/Single_Run_Analysis.md

 **Background**

 High-intensity Large Scale Combat Operations (LSCO) overload forward medical infrastructure, threatening survival from severe combat trauma.
-Discrete event simulation provides a quantitative method to evaluate system performance and structural interventions across battlefield trauma networks.
+Discrete event simulation provides a quantitative method to evaluate system performance and structural interventions across battlefield trauma treatment systems.

 **Objective**

-To model the land-based trauma system and evaluate its performance in handling historical moderate-intensity warfare casualty rates (Falklands, modified), enabling planners to identify opportunities for system optimisation.
+To model a land-based trauma system and evaluate its performance in handling historical moderate-intensity warfare casualty rates (based on the 1982 Falklands conflict, modified), enabling planners to identify opportunities for system optimisation.

 **Methods**

-A discrete event simulation was constructed of a brigade-sized force supported by three Role 1 treatment teams, two Role 2 Basic (R2B) facilities and one Role 2 Enhanced Heavy (R2E Heavy) hospital, simulating the generation of casualties over a 30-day period based on distribution rates recorded from the Falklands 1982 conflict, with modified outcomes for modern casualty treatment efficacy, and their handling within the land-based trauma system.
+A discrete event simulation was constructed reflecting an Australian brigade-sized force supported by three Role 1 treatment teams, two Role 2 Basic (R2B) facilities and one Role 2 Enhanced Heavy (R2E Heavy) hospital.
+The simulation generated casualties over a 30-day period based on distribution rates recorded from the Falklands 1982 conflict, with modified outcomes for modern casualty treatment efficacy, and their handling within the land-based trauma system.

 **Results**